marinednadude/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP.md

 **Issue 2**: No bands were observed in the PCR, including the positive control.

 **Solution**: The PCR likely failed.
 Check reagents to confirm they were not mishandled or expired, and rerun the PCR.
-If positive control fails again, the reagents or positive control are likely compromised.
+If the positive control fails again, the reagents or the positive control are likely compromised.

-**Issue 3**: Band observed in no template control.
+**Issue 3**: Band observed in the no-template control.

-**Solution**: The PCR was likely contaminated.
+**Solution**: The PCR was likely contaminated - toss the plate.
 Sterilize lab space thoroughly and rerun with new aliquots of reagents.

+**Issue 4**: Band observed for either the field blank or the extraction blank.

+**Solution**: The product should be sent for sequencing to determine the severity of contamination.

 ## REFERENCES